brycerowland/thundeR/README.md

 ## Installing and Running THUNDER

 ### Downloading the GitHub repo
-In order to run the code listed in this README, you should clone this repository using the following command.
+In order to run the code listed in this README, you should clone this repository using the following command from a terminal session.

 ```
 git clone https://github.com/brycerowland/thundeR.git